firefly-iii/docs/docs/docs/csv/index.md

 ## What can't it do for me?

 The CSV importer can't connect to your bank or download files for you.
 You have to supply the files yourself.
+You may need to tinker a bit to get Firefly III to recognize your CSV files properly.

 ## How can I use it?